JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Well, I guess this is it,” I said to my friend.
 We then both looked around and shrugged and decided to see what was happening upstairs.

 As we walked towards the stairs the guitar guy on the steps blocked us and said, “Can’t go up there.
 Nothing is happening up there.”
-And with that we headed over to the bowls of chips and pretzels, grabbed a beer and just hung around
+And with that we headed over to the bowls of chips and pretzels, grabbed a beer and just hung around.

+***

+After a while my other friend—who was parking the car—showed up.
+“So what’s happening?”
+And we all looked at each other and said, “This is it.”
+The trio of us checked the room, checked each other and collectively shrugged.

+With that we just headed outside and sat on the stoop.

+The night was quiet, the block was quiet and the stoop was quiet.
+It wasn’t that bad a night, but it was boring as hell.

 ***